 Physical Locations: Boston, New York, and Dubai

 Editor’s Notes: Concepts has been around since 1996 in Cambridge, Massachusetts.
-Now, with stores in New York City and Dubai, the retailer has become a household name when it comes to premium kicks.
+Now, with sneaker stores in New York City and Dubai, the retailer has become a household name when it comes to premium kicks.
 Brands such as visvim, Giuseppe Zanotti, and Lanvin can be shopped alongside the more wallet-friendly New Balance, Nike, and ASICS sneakers.
 The variety of brands is one of Concepts’ strengths, as you’re always likely to find something you either had no idea existed or no idea you wanted (such as these velour Rick Owens x Birkenstock sandals).
-And, of course, you’ll also find limited releases including OFF-WHITE x Nike and adidas YEEZYs among Concepts’ online offerings.
+And, of course, it holds up against other sneakers websites—you’ll also find limited releases including OFF-WHITE x Nike and adidas YEEZYs among Concepts’ online offerings.

 Concepts stocks both carefully selected general release sneakers as well as the latest and greatest in collaborations from a host of sneaker boutiques worldwide.
 In addition, the Cambridge, Massachusetts store has a long history of successful collaborative sneakers with leading brands.
 One such is the Concepts x New Balance 999 Kennedy, considered by some to be one of the greatest collabs ever and the beginning of Concepts’ strong legacy of sneaker projects.